 Speak with Dr. Elaine Chung, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.

-River Oaks Family Optometry serves patients from San Jose, River Oaks, North San Jose, and , California and surrounding communities.
+River Oaks Family Optometry serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.

 - A: Progressive myopia is nearsightedness that worsens year after year.
 Severe myopia, also known as high myopia, can develop as a result of this trend, which can have significant eye health consequences in late adulthood.